r00t254/Quote-project/README.md

 # Known bugs
 There are no known bugs
 # Contact detail
-You can contact me via e-mail
+You can contact me via e-mail:root254.mary@gmail.com